jonyoder/ACL-Brainstorming/Example.md

 3. The user needs READ access to the old store to load the sale
 4. The user needs READ access to the new store to change the store in the sale
 5. The user needs WRITE access to the new customer to change the customer in the sale.
 However, the customer object bases its permissions on the user's privileges to the store, which means that the user needs WRITE access to the store to change the customer in the sale

-Assume, additionally, that the user wants to insert a new sale Assume the following:

-6. The user needs READ access to the store to insert the sale.
+6. The user needs READ access to the store to insert a new sale.
 7. The user needs READ access to the customer to insert the sale.
 8. A WRITE Sale ACL should be created for the user for the new sale.
 9. A READ Sale ACL should be created for the "audit" role for the new sale.
 10. A DELETE Sale ACL should be created for the user and for the "manager" role for the new sale.

-We also have the following assumptions that are not specific to the above tasks:

 11. When a user attempts to load a sale with a specific ID, pre-authorize based on the ID parameter.
 12. When a user attempts to load a sale any other way, user needs a READ Sale ACL.

-Assume, finally, that the user wants to delete a sale:

 13. A user needs DELETE access to the sale to delete it.